sharsi1/sublazerwlst/README.md

 Very useful wordlists based on top 10K most popular domains in the world and Russia from magic source.

-## sublazer - modest subdomain search tool
+## Questions?
-Coming soon...
-For now, choose your wordlist here.
+The popularity (frequency) of some subdomains surprised me, i double-checked the dumps and stay surprised)) For now, choose your wordlist here.